 Hi, friends!
 Back in June, I was trying to think of recipes I could stand to eat in June that would be appropriate to schedule to post in the fall.
 Between the food aversions and the heat, this was no easy task.
 Enter the instant pot, savior of the kitchen.

-I actually have another Instant Pot Carnitas recipe using beef.
-Mr. Hungry LOVES that recipe and requests it all the time, pretty much every time we get a new Butcher Box which is every month usually.
+I have another Instant Pot Carnitas recipe using beef.
+Mr. Hungry LOVES that recipe and requests it all the time, pretty much every time we get a new Butcher Box, which is every month usually.
 I’ll be 100% honest; I’m not a huge fan.

-Yep, I’m admitting I’m not a huge fan of one of my own recipes.
-If there is anything I’ve learned about food blogging it’s that people sometimes love recipes you don’t think are that great and that’s okay.
+Yep, I’m admitting I’m not a massive fan of one of my recipes.
+If there is anything I’ve learned about food blogging, it’s that people sometimes love recipes you don’t think are that great, and that’s okay.
 And yes, the internet will sometimes despise a recipe that I legitimately love, and that’s okay too.

 Then I always make a joke about “welcome to my life as a food blogger.”
 If one chemical doesn’t taste the same to everyone, then it’s no surprise recipes don’t’ tend to taste the same either.